 - Exercise every day to oxygenate your brain.
 Walking and mind-body exercises like yoga and tai chi are particularly beneficial.

 - Don’t underestimate your need for water.
-Drink enough to avoid brain dehydration.
+Drink enough water to avoid brain dehydration.

-It uses a lot of energy and needs a disproportionate amount of your nutrient intake to keep working its best.
+The brain uses a lot of energy and needs a disproportionate amount of the body’s nutrients to keep working well.

-Your brain will appreciate more of the healthy, and fewer of the unhealthy, forms of macronutrients — fats, carbohydrates, and protein.
+It will appreciate more of the healthy (and less of the unhealthy) forms of macronutrients — fats, carbohydrates, and protein.

-Surprisingly, nutritional deficiencies are not a thing of the past; some are currently quite common.
+Be aware that nutritional deficiencies are not a thing of the past; some are currently quite common.

-Make sure you are getting adequate amounts of the micronutrients many people are deficient in — vitamins C, B, and D, magnesium, and omega-3 essential fatty acids.
+Make sure that you’re getting adequate amounts of the micronutrients that many people are deficient in: vitamins C, B12, and D, magnesium, and omega-3 essential fatty acids.

-And lastly, don’t ignore your brain’s need for optimal levels of water and oxygen.
+Lastly, don’t ignore your brain’s need for a healthy intake of water and oxygen.